TheAndrew93/SimpleBoard/README.md

 Contributions are welcome!
 Feel free to submit issues or pull requests to enhance the functionality or aesthetics of SimpleBoard.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Contact

-For questions or suggestions, please reach out to [your email address].

 ---

 Enjoy your organized and efficient task management with SimpleBoard!